AnushkaMadushanka/AnushkaMadushanka/README.md

 Full-stack engineer, nine years — the last five remote with Australian teams.
 Most recently the only mobile developer on Uplist, Ray White's pre-market real-estate app, now testing with 93 agents across 10 offices.
-React Native and Node up front, Postgres and AWS behind it.
 Based in Colombo; open to remote roles and on-site.

 Most of those nine years is production code I can't link to.
 What's public here